Torbraw/Dbot-Website/index.md

 The purpose of the game is to get the best items possible and get to the top of the rankings.

 ### Players
-Your player has 2 statistics: attack and health.
+The player has 2 statistics: attack and health.
 You start your journey with 20 attack and 100 health.
 Attack is used for attacking monster.
 Health is not used at the moment.